-Masticatory dysfunction and impairments are known to contribute and combine physical disabilities.
-The dental professional should not add to one’s physical impairment, TMD disability and or further one’s masticatory dysfunction.
-Therefore it is imperative that the lay person understand each dentist’s approach, method, techniques and philosophy used in treating your case whether it is so called “non-invasive” or “surgical”.
+Masticatory dysfunction and impairments are known to contribute to physical disabilities.
+The dental professionals and the dentistry services they provide should not add to one’s physical impairment, TMD disability and or further one’s masticatory dysfunction.
+Therefore, it is imperative that the lay-person understand each dentist’s approach, method, techniques and philosophy used in treating their case whether it is so called “non-invasive”, “preventative” or “surgical”.

-- 6-9 mm on protrusive movement
+6-9 mm on protrusive movement without pain.

 Travell & Simons’ Myofascial Pain and Dysfunction: Chapter 5 Overview of Head and Neck Region by David G. Simons, Janet G. Travell, Lois S. Simons Textbook.